 A surge of offensive bugs has washed over our Ozaukee County neighborhood Pewaukee and Wisconsin in the past two decades: the Japanese beetle and gypsy moth to name a few.
 All are native to foreign countries.
 All have caused environmental and economic havoc in the United States, where no natural predators exist to control them.

-Tired of having to continually brush cobwebs off the side of the condominium?
-Or, worse yet, power wash or paint every few years to get rid of gathered webs?
+Tired of having to continually brush webbing off the side of the condo?
+Or, worse yet, power wash or paint every few years to get rid of built-up webs?

-Something on your body usually creates a range of reactions: annoyed at best, downright scary at worst.
+Something moving on your body usually creates a number of reactions: irritated at best, downright scary at worst.

 Occasionally, believe it or not, more is really less.
 Mosquito repellent spraying is a prime example.

-Think about fertilizing your lawn.
+Consider fertilizing your lawn.
 Do you really need six or seven applications?
 Of course not.
 Starter fertilizer in the spring, weed and feed in summer, and winterizer in the fall.
-Any more, and you risk doing more harm than good.
+Any more, and you risk doing more damage than good.

 Ticks are disgusting insects.
 They can be hazardous, too.
 The pinhead-size deer tick (one of two tick species in this area) can harbor Lyme disease.